flexera-public/policy_templates/README_GUIDELINE.md

 ### Input Parameters

-This policy template has the following Input paramters which require value before the policy can be applied.
+This policy template has the following Input parameters which require value before the policy can be applied.

 - *Email notify list* - Email addresses of the recipients you wish to notify.
 - *Other parameter* - include detail and extra information here.

-### Actions
+### Actions (REQUIRED)

 Policy actions may include automation to alert or remediate violations found in the Policy Incident.
-Actions that destroy or terminate a resource generally require aapproval from the Policy Approver.
+Actions that destroy or terminate a resource generally require approval from the Policy Approver.
 This policy includes the following actions.

 - Sends and email notification
 - list additional actions if any.